 Renewable Energy

 Renewable energy industries, including solar and wind power, heavily rely on sheet metal fabrication.
 Fabricated metal frames, brackets, and mounting systems support solar panels and wind turbines, ensuring durability and stability in harsh environmental conditions.
-In 2025, advances in corrosion-resistant coatings and lightweight materials will enhance the longevity and efficiency of renewable energy installations.
+Currently, advances in corrosion-resistant coatings and lightweight materials will enhance the longevity and efficiency of renewable energy installations.

 Designing for manufacturability (DFM) is crucial in sheet metal fabrication to ensure that parts can be produced efficiently and cost-effectively.